jeffreycwitt/pl339/docs/11-hypertext-1.md

 <div class="discussion" markdown="1">

+{:.rquestion}
-<span class="respond"> Why is Barthes concerned with the idea of an "author"?
+Why is Barthes concerned with the idea of an "author"?
 What does he think the "author" is (or should) be dead?

+{:.rquestion}
-<span class="respond"> If you had to summarize this article in one sentence, how would you describe Barthes' central message or thesis?
+If you had to summarize this article in one sentence, how would you describe Barthes' central message or thesis?

 (Note that I've added several question annotations to the text itself; please consider these questions as you read.)

 </div>

 ## Foucault